DiogoRHJMatos/COM525AE1/README.md

 Even though they can get unnoticed, buttons are for sure one of the most important components of any website.
 Buttons have the power to appeal to the user to navigate and interact with the product (Costa, 2020).

 Because of its importance, it’s not only crucial to understand how to create a good-looking, appealing button, but also its placement within the product.
-As stated by Will Fanguy (2018), if properly implemented, it will not only create a positive user experience but also make sure the website calls to action (CTA) are completed.
+As stated by Fanguy (2018), if properly implemented, it will not only create a positive user experience but also make sure the website calls to action (CTA) are completed.

 Buttons can have different states.
 From the default state, hover state, active state or even the disabled state, it's always important to consider its design to give the user a good experience.